open-telemetry/opentelemetry-specification/specification/api-propagators.md

 - `HTTPTextFormat` is used to inject and extract a value as text into carriers that travel in-band across process boundaries.

+Deserializing must set `IsRemote` to true on the returned `SpanContext`.

 ## Binary Format

 `BinaryFormat` is a formatter to serialize and deserialize a value into a binary format.